Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Estimation Procedure

-\paragraph{Tuning Parameter Selection.} For the estimation of $\Omega$ in Section~\ref{sec: estimation of DRoSC}, we substitute $\gamma$ and $\Sigma$ in \eqref{eq: omega in gamma} with $\gammahat$ and $\Sigmahat$.
-As a result of these substitutions, we introduce an additional tuning parameter $\rho$ to account for the additional estimation error.
-For the i.i.d.\ data, the theoretical result suggests choosing $\rho$ with a data-dependent way as
+{\bf Tuning Parameter Selection.} To estimate $\Omega$, we replace $\gamma$ and $\Sigma$ in \eqref{def: Omega} with their empirical counterparts $\gammahat$ and $\Sigmahat$.
+This plug-in step introduces additional estimation uncertainty, so we introduce a tuning parameter $\rho$ to enlarge the uncertainty set and account for this error.
+For i.i.d.\ data, our theory suggests a data-dependent choice of $\rho$:

-where $\widehat{\sigma}^2 = (T_0-1)^{-1}\sum_{t=1}^{T_0}(Y_{1,t}-X_t\tr\betahatSC)^2$ for some positive constant $C>0$.
-We provide the theoretical justification of this choice of $\rho$ in the Supplementary Material.
-However, we still need to identify the exact constant $C$ in \eqref{eq: tuning from specifying}.
-To resolve this, we first start with the small value, such as $C=0.01$.
-With the initial value specified in \eqref{eq: tuning from specifying} with $C=0.01$, however, it is possible that no feasible solution exists for \eqref{eq: betahat} with the estimated uncertainty class $\Omegahat$ in \eqref{eq: estimator of omega}.
-To address this, we incrementally increase $C$ by a factor of 1.25 until a feasible solution to \eqref{eq: betahat} is obtained.
-We apply this iterative algorithm to identify the smallest value of $\rho$ for which the optimization problem \eqref{eq: betahat} admits a feasible solution.

-While we specify $\rho$ to be of order $[\log(\max\{T_0, N\})]^{1/2} / \sqrt{T_0}$ in \eqref{eq: tuning from specifying} or the i.i.d.\ regime, our theoretical justification in Assumption~\ref{assumption: pre} in Section~\ref{sec: theoretical justification} allows for a more general form: $\rho = [\log(\max\{T_0, N\})]^a / \sqrt{T_0}$, where the exponent $a \geq 1/2$ reflects the temporal dependence structure of the pre-treatment data.
-Larger values of $a$ accommodate stronger temporal dependence.
-In the case where the pre-treatment data are i.i.d., our default specification with $a = 1/2$ suffices.
-However, when serial dependence is present, using $a > 1/2$ is necessary to ensure valid estimation.
-In practice, since we adopt our aforementioned procedure of choosing the constant in $\rho$, the choice of $a$ does not strongly affect the final value of $\rho$.
-Large-scale numerical studies confirm that varying $a$ does not affect the ability to conduct reliable estimation; see the Supplementary Material.